Schumacher foul on Battiston: The story of the ‘Night of Seville’ 1982

 Regarded by many as one of the greatest football matches of all time, let alone one of the best World Cup clashes, two giants of the international game went toe-to-toe at the Ramón Sánchez Pizjuán Stadium, and boy, did they serve up a classic.

 The game had everything.
 End-to-end action, defensive resistance, and intricate passages of play were easy on the eye, particularly when the French midfielders got on the ball.
-It had sweeping counterattacks, and great goals too.
-What the game also had was one of the most famous collisions in footballing history.

-The French players battled on, trying desperately to avenge their injury-stricken teammate.
-They came inches away from winning it late in the day when left wing-back Maxime Bossis struck the bar with a thunderous long-range effort minutes from full-time.
-A winner wasn’t found in 90 minutes, though it was the French who got what they must’ve thought was their just rewards when they took the lead early in extra time, thanks to Marius Trésor, who scored in the 92nd minute.
+A winner was not found in 90 minutes, though it was the French who got what they must have thought was their just rewards when they took the lead early in extra time, thanks to Marius Trésor, who scored in the 92nd minute.

 With little more than 20 minutes remaining, a comeback seemed less than likely, but Die Mannschaft were determined in its approach.
 A goal after 102 minutes from Karl-Heinz Rummenigge, who finished the tournament as the second-highest scorer with five goals to his name, paved the way for a West German fightback, and after 108 minutes, when Klaus Fischer deftly poked the ball in at the near post, that fightback was complete.

-To penalties, the game went.
-As it so often does, the shootout went the way of the Germans, who won 5-4 after five spot kicks had been taken by each team.
 Now enemy number one as far as the French were concerned, Schumacher made the difference, saving a penalty from Maxime Bossis, who was the only player to miss from the spot.

-At the time of the World Cup in 1982, France had what was considered the best midfield in the world, and lots of people thought that the French, with superstars such as Michel Platini, Alain Giresse and Marius Trésor in their ranks, would go all the way.
-Many still believe, had they not been rocked both by the horrific challenge and the fact that Schumacher’s error went unpunished, that Les Bleus would’ve not only made it through that semi-final but would’ve lifted the trophy.
-Instead, it’s always been a case of what might have been for some of the best players ever to represent the nation of France.
+Many still believe, had they not been rocked both by the horrific challenge and the fact that Schumacher’s error went unpunished, that Les Bleus would have not only made it through that semi-final but would have lifted the trophy.
+Instead, it is always been a case of what might have been for some of the best players ever to represent the nation of France.

 For Schumacher and the West Germans, the World Cup continued, and it was Italy in the final, though the luck that had seen the keeper remain on the pitch without picking up a card in the semi-final ran out in Madrid.
 The Italians proved to be too strong, scoring three times before West Germany could reply with an 83rd-minute consolation goal, scored by Paul Breitner.

-What came next for the pair?
+What came next for Schumacher and Battison?

-Harald Schumacher went on to make 548 career appearances at club level, featuring as an integral part of an FC Koln side that won one Bundesliga title and three DFB Pokals between 1978 and 1983.
-By the end of his career, he’d racked up 76 appearances in goal for West Germany too, featuring in two World Cups, including the 1986 edition, where he would once again meet France and Patrick Battison.
-The Frenchman commented before the two teams faced each other and stated that he’d “forgiven and forgotten”.
+By the end of his career, he had racked up 76 appearances in goal for West Germany too, featuring in two World Cups, including the 1986 edition, where he would once again meet France and Patrick Battison.
+The Frenchman commented before the two teams faced each other and stated that he had “forgiven and forgotten”.

 Despite playing in the World Cup Final in both 1982 and 1986, Schumacher never got his hands on football’s biggest prize, but he was between the sticks when West Germany strode to glory at the 1980 renewal of the European Championship.